MicrosoftDocs/powerquery-docs/powerquery-docs/sort-columns.md

 ## To clear a sort operation from a column

-Do one of the following:
+Do one of the following actions:

 - Select the down arrow next to the column heading, and then select **Clear sort**.
 - In **Applied steps** on the **Query Settings** pane, delete the **Sorted rows** step.